-For the homework assignments, you should read the whole paper.
+For the homework assignments, you will turn in your answers as a 1-page printout AND upload the file to Ted.
+A scientific paper and a few questions directly related to the paper will be posted on Ted.
+You should read the whole paper.
 (At least one question on the Final Exam will be related to each of the homework papers.)
-You will be given a few questions, posted on Ted, related to the research article (also posted on Ted) and asked to write a short answer for each question.
-The answer(s) to the question(s) should be single-spaced, 1 inch margins, 11 pt Arial or equivalent, and occupy no more than 1 side of 1 page, total.
-The page must have your name, PID, and signature.
+Your answer(s) to the question(s) should occupy no more than 1 side of 1 page, total.
+The format should be single-spaced, 1 inch margins, 11 pt Arial or equivalent.
+The answer page must have your name, PID, and signature.
 You should use a spelling and grammar checker.
 The TAs can help you understand the papers at discussion sections and office hours, but they CANNOT pre-grade answers or help you with your specific answers.
-On or before the due date, a signed PRINTOUT of your homework answers (1 side of 1 page, total) should be turned in at lecture or at your TA discussion section or office hour.
+On or before the due date, a signed printout of your homework answers (1 side of 1 page, total) should be turned in at lecture or at your TA discussion section or office hour, and your answer file should be uploaded to Ted.
 The printed answer page will be graded by the TAs and must have your name, PID, and signature, which is your assurance that your answers are your own work.